matthew-rollitt/ProcessingWorshop/README.md

 ## Challenge for experts

-Take one of the of the previous examples or one of the examples below and change something about them.
+Take one of the previous examples or one of the examples below and change something about them or try the [Tile exercise](/Exercises/Challenge/Grid/Grid.pde) that introduces arrays and objects.
 I've added a few hints in the sketches with ideas.
 This is the open part of the exercise where you can just play around with processing.

 [Tile sketch](/Exercises/Challenge/Grid/Grid.pde)